princekelvx/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-directories_permissions - adds executable permission to all subdirectories for owner 12-directory_permissions - creates a dirctory "my_dir" with permissions "751"
-13-change_group - changes group of file hello to "school"
+13-change_group - changes group of file hello to "school" changes owner to "vincent" and group owner to "staff"